 When the manuscript is in its final form, it should be submitted online, in PDF form, at :

-The editorial board will review your manuscript and, if it is judged acceptable for publication, the editors will handle the peer review process.
+The editorial board will review the manuscript and, if it is judged acceptable for publication, the editors will handle the peer review process.
 If successful, this process will result in the paper's acceptance for publication.

-After the CMS receives the LaTeX source files and the copyright, we will assign it a DOI (Digital Object Identifier) and make the paper available for readers as an Author's Draft in the Online First section of the journal.
+After the CMS receives the LaTeX source files and the copyright, we will assign it a permanent DOI (Digital Object Identifier) and make the paper available for readers as an Author's Draft in the Online First section of the journal.
 This makes the research available to readers quickly, but the paper is not yet considered officially published, since it has not yet been copy edited.
 When the paper has been copy edited (see below), the Author's Draft version is replaced on the web site.

-Once the Author's Draft is posted online, the CMS will copy edit the paper to to finalize it for official publication.
+Once the Author's Draft is posted online, the CMS will copy edit the paper to finalize it for official publication.
 As well as ensuring it conforms to the layout and visual style chosen for the publication, this process may in some cases change the content of the paper (for example, to re-word portions or to improve the clarity where needed).
 At the end of this process a "Proof" copy is sent to the communicating author for approval or refinements.
 Corrections to this proof should be returned to the CMS, after which point no other alterations or corrections will normally be accepted.
 Such changes, if allowed, could cause delays in publication.

 We consider a paper published when it appears online in copy edited form.

 Once the proof copy is acceptable to the author, we replace Author's Draft version that has been available.
 The paper is now considered officially Published.
-The paper remains in the Online First section, but is longer identified as a draft.
+The paper remains in the Online First section, but is no longer identified as a draft.
 The paper remains accessible in the Online First section until it is included in a print issue of the journal.